aiven/aiven-docs/docs/integrations/datadog/datadog-metrics.md

 1. From the **Overview** page of your service, scroll to **Service integrations** and select **Manage integrations**.
 1. In the **Integrations** screen, select **Datadog Metrics**.
-1. Select the Datadog endpoint you want to use from the drop-down list and select **Enable**.
+1. Select the Datadog endpoint to use from the drop-down list and select **Enable**.

     :::tip